nfabacus/offline-react-practice/README.md

 ### Work On reducers
   1) Link to the rootReducer the pageReducer you are going to create, in index.js under the reducer folder.
-  2) create reducer_pages.js for pageReducer.
+  2) create reducer_pages.js for page

 ### Installing redux-form